-Music 1A-1B, 2A-2B, 4A-4B, and 2 units of electives in music.
+Music 1A-1B, 4A-4B; and 2 units of electives in music; Aesthetics 1A-1B.
 The electives in music in both lower and upper division must include at least 6 units in Applied Music (study of voice, or an instrument), of which at least 3 units must be in piano.
-Upper division credit will not be given for beginning work in Applied Music.
-(For restrictions on applied courses, see page 50.
+See page 110 for regulations regarding Applied Music.